Loading Patchies...

 Marker Shape Scheduling Method

-Triangle ▲ Filled clock.onBeat() — drawn at each registered beat position
+Triangle ▲ Filled Patchies draws clock.onBeat() at each registered beat position.

-Diamond ◆ Filled clock.every() — drawn at each upcoming repeat interval
+Diamond ◆ Filled Patchies draws clock.every() at each repeat interval.

-Dashed line Vertical clock.schedule() — drawn at the scheduled time
+Dashed line Vertical Patchies draws clock.schedule() at the scheduled time.

-Each node is assigned its own color.
-When an event fires, a brief radial glow appears at its position.
+Patchies gives each object a color.
+When an event occurs, a brief radial glow appears at its position.

-Use clock.setTimelineStyle() in your code to customize a node's color or hide it from the timeline entirely.
+Use clock.setTimelineStyle() to change an object color or hide it from the timeline.
 See Clock API for details.

 Interacting with the timeline

-• Click anywhere on the timeline to seek to that position.
+• Click the timeline to seek to that position.

-• Click and drag to scrub through time continuously.
+• Click and drag to scrub through time.

 Network Sync